 Graduate Training and Education Center

-The five objectives of the GTEC are to:
+The four objectives of the GTEC are to:

 1) strengthen the base of participating students’ knowledge of science and mathematics;